djjudas21/hddtemp/README.md

 Due to the init script in use in SLES 11 and other distros multiple erb templates are required.

+At this time automatic configuration makes no attempt to ignore USB devices and will add them as well.
+Some do present S.M.A.R.T. data and so are valid, but they would still be best ignored.

 # License

 [GPL v2](http://www.gnu.org/licenses/gpl-2.0.html)